mosecorg/mosec/docs/design/index.md

-We explain our designs with more details in this section.
+We will explain the detail of our designs in this section.